 I honed these tips over more than a year of regular structured daily practicing and I hope they will give you the same benefits they gave me.
 Here they are:

-2 – Use A Drum Machine App And Feel Like There’s A Drummer Backing You Up
+2 – Use a Drum Machine App – You’ll Feel Like There’s a Drummer Backing You Up While Massively Improving Your Time-Keeping Skills

 This is by far the one tip that got my practice sessions way more fun and also way more productive!